 Trademark, commonly known as a logo, is a recognizable sign, design, or expression which identifies products or services of a particular source from those of others.
 In China, the trademark is legally protected after registration in the Chinese office.
 Registration of trademarks in other countries doesn’t protect it on the People’s Republic of China territory.
-Therefore, before undertaking any business dealings in China, it is essential to register your trademark in the National Intellectual Property Administration (国家知识产权局).
+Therefore, before undertaking any business dealings in China, it is essential to register your trademark with the National Intellectual Property Administration (国家知识产权局).
 Legal trademark protection in China is active for ten years.
 The need for registration applies to both exporters and importers.
 Whether the trademark appears on the product, packaging, or printed materials such as the user’s manual, you need to register it in China.

 How does trademark squatting in China work?